cemc/cscircles-wp-content/plugins/role-scoper/readme.txt

 For more information, see the [Usage Guide](http://agapetry.net/downloads/RoleScoper_UsageGuide.htm) or [Support Forum](http://agapetry.net/forum/).

 = Support =
-* Most Bug Reports and Plugin Compatibility issues addressed promptly following your [support forum](http://agapetry.net/forum/) submission.
+* Author periodically reviews [support forum](http://agapetry.net/forum/) and addresses any major bugs on supported WP versions.
 * Author is available for professional consulting to meet your configuration, troubleshooting and customization needs.

 == Installation ==